Ash Wednesday and an Invitation to Lenten Practices

 We have found our rhythms and our practices of a believing community again in the season of death and life.
-Easily forgotten among all of the pink hearts, and candy is the fact that today is Ash Wednesday.
+Easily forgotten among the coming beach trips of Spring Break and the turn of the seas is that today is Ash Wednesday.
 This marks the beginning of the season of Lent.

 Lent is a season of hope.
 By finding ourselves in a time where we are made aware of our brokenness and need for a savior, we journey to the foot of the Cross first before we stumble upon the Empty Tomb.
 Over the next 6 weeks, we will enter into this season.
 Lent is 40 days minus the Sundays because Sundays are for Celebrating, 40 days to respond to a call of discipleship and self-sacrifice as an act of spiritual worship that we might be formed into the new creation that Christ intended us to be.
 Lent is not a time where we earn our forgiveness or a time to flex our spiritual muscles by abstaining from everything.
 But, instead, it is a season to remind us that we are creature, not creator and daily we need to come to the cross.